northerner/danielkingdev_plug/priv/posts/2023/10-15-holding-state-in-elixir.md

 In adding some caching for the [Mastodon](/statuses) page of this site I reached for Elixir's very useful [Agent](https://elixir-lang.org/getting-started/mix-otp/agent.html) module, a simple wrapper around the more complex GenServer abstraction that can store and share state.

+## Caching an API response with an Agent

-The code is shared below.
-The `start_link` function is to create the process with some initial state, and tags it with a global name so other processes can find it.
+The `start_link` function is to create the process with some initial state, the `name` argument adds a globally shared name that allows other processes to call it.

 The API call is done in `fetch`, I want to avoid calling it too often, so the public `statuses` function will return the cached state with `Agent.get()` and only try to fetch statuses again if the current list is empty or hasn't been refreshed today.

-## Caching an API response with an Agent

 ```elixir
 defmodule DanielkingdevPlug.Blog.Mastodon do